EmblemPrograms/scholars-drill/docs/PRD.md

 GET    /:id/attempts/:attemptId/corrections   review
 ```

 **The gap is assembly, not execution.** Every one of those calls needs an `:id` — an existing `Quiz` document authored in advance by an admin, reached by `accessLink` + `accessCode`.
-ScholarDrill's Quick Drill, Topic Practice and Mixed Practice (§9.1–9.3) assemble a session **on demand from filters**, for one student, at the moment they tap "Continue Practising."
+Scholars Drill's Quick Drill, Topic Practice and Mixed Practice (§9.1–9.3) assemble a session **on demand from filters**, for one student, at the moment they tap "Continue Practising."

 Two ways out, and the backend team picks one: